elerch/blog/content/posts/2023-04-26/simplifying-our-tool-chain-wrap-up.md

 will be owned by root.
 Using `-u $(id -u):$(id -g)` as part of the docker commands above will address that.

 With this done, let's get back to the actual code.
+The code from part 1, slimmed down by this exercise, can be found on GitHub, and because we'll use this code moving forward, here is the link to the current commit: https://github.com/elerch/bl616-usb-cdc-acm/tree/7267d81b861d6c41a64bd69ca670bc38e4939070